rstkey/prb-test/README.md

 ### Template

-If you're starting a project from scratch, the easiest way to install PRBTest is to use my [Foundry template][my-foundry-template], since it comes pre-configured with PRBTest.
+If you're starting a project from scratch, the easiest way to install PRBTest is to use Foundry template, since it comes pre-configured with PRBTest.

 ### Node.js